stevekm/FLAC-to-mp3/README.md

 Make sure you have your archive passwords entered into the file `passwords.txt`; you can just rename the included `sample-passwords.txt` file here and place your passwords in it.

+# Usage
-Then, run the script on a directory that contains password-protected archive files (.7z, .rar, .zip) and/or FLAC files.
+Run the script on a directory that contains password-protected archive files (.7z, .rar, .zip) and/or FLAC files.

 ```bash
 ./extract_flac2mp3.sh "path/to/my_music"